jclaeson/spotify_trivia_app/replit.md

 - `user-read-recently-played`, `user-top-read`
 - `streaming`, `user-read-playback-state`

-### Web Sharing
+### Web Deployment
+The app is fully playable in web browsers at the published URL.
+When you publish the app:
+- The web version is served at the root URL (e.g., https://yourapp.replit.app)
+- Native Expo Go manifests are available at /ios and /android for mobile scanning
+- The build process (scripts/build.js) automatically:
+  1. Exports the web version using `expo export -p web`
+  2. Builds native bundles for iOS and Android
+  3. Copies all files to the static-build directory for deployment

-The app is fully playable in web browsers.
-Share the Expo web URL with friends to let them try the game.
-On web, the app fetches real Spotify data; on mobile (Expo Go), it uses mock data.
+On web, the app fetches real Spotify data via OAuth.
+On mobile (Expo Go), it uses mock data for testing.

 ### Development Notes
 - Hot Module Reloading (HMR) is enabled for rapid development